hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ###### P-series Laser (R)

 The P-series were the first steerable laser designs.
-They produce a thin, red beam which can latch onto a target and follow it indefinetly.
+They produce a thin, red beam which can latch onto a target and follow it indefinitely.
 It's reactions are slow though, so it is possible to avoid it by putting an object between you and the laser.
 It is also quite weak, and it would take several shots to take someone down.
 The newest one is the P-45

 ###### TL-series (R)

 The TL series is similar to the P-series, but it is a larger, green beam.
-It is also more powerful and faster manuvering, but it requires alot more power, so a regular FCRT can use this for a maximum of 88 secondsworth of beam.
+It is also more powerful and faster manoeuvring, but it requires alot more power, so a regular FCRT can use this for a maximum of 88 secondsworth of beam.
 The newest model is the TL-34.

 ###### Laser Hair

-FCRT's have no hair, but can activate short lasers sticking out of their heads,usualy during battle.
-It can be used to ram their target, abit like a bayonet.
-Some FCRT's even style it like hair, but they usualy don't bother.
+FCRT's have no hair, but can activate short lasers sticking out of their heads,usually during battle.
+It can be used to ram their target, a bit like a bayonet.
+Some FCRT's even style it like hair, but they usually don't bother.

 ###### Granite Laser (C)

 The Granite Laser is a weapon designed by Computerland, but is usually used by the FCRT.
-Though technicaly not a laser, this weapon acts so much like one that it has been named The Granite Laser.
-It fires a beam of molten granite at the target, engulving them.
+Though technically not a laser, this weapon acts so much like one that it has been named The Granite Laser.
+It fires a beam of molten granite at the target, engulfing them.
 The granite solidifies as soon as it hits, immobilising the target until it is broken free.

 #### Slit Bombs (R)